-Julie is currently President (and member singer of course) of a very active 80+ voice adult choir in Calgary called Cum Vino Cantus.
+Julie is Past-President (and member singer of course) of a very active 80+ voice adult choir in Calgary called Cum Vino Cantus.
 An extremely talented and versatile group of like-minded volunteer singers who take on some extremely challenging vocal arrangements.

 Julie is an RN and nurse educator at the Foothills Hospital in Calgary, AB